Meet Esther

 There’s no silver bullet.
 No ‘one’ approach works for everyone.
 Except for the fact that I’ll help you, help yourself.

-Giving you the right mental frameworks to take on your own personal challenges, inspiring confidence in your own abilities once again, and helping you emerge from the other side feeling renewed, strong, and ready to face the world again.
+Giving you the right mental frameworks to take on your own personal challenges, inspiring confidence in your abilities once again, and helping you emerge from the other side feeling renewed, strong, and ready to face the world again.

 Email: esther@traumasensitiveyoganederland.com